JohnnyDabb2/generality/README.md

   * At least 20 custom planets for Advanced Rocketry.
   * Custom mods made by me or someone else for the pack. <sub><sup>(Yes I need modders, you can dm me if you want to help out.)</sup></sub>
   * An extremely refined modlist with a severe lack of unnecessary mods.
-  * Many, many, many tweaks to certain features and items.
+  * Many, many, many more tweaks to certain features and items.

 ## Can I report bugs and/or issues?